 Board members are obliged to complete an annual declaration as is required under the Board’s insurance policy.

-It is a general principle of law that a body corporate can only act in accordance with the terms of its founding statute, charter or constitution.
-It follows from this that Board members can exercise powers only insofar as these are expressed or reasonably implied by the Act itself.
-If the Board acts outwith its powers, it is deemed to be ultra vires (literally, “beyond the power” of the Board).
+It is a general principle of law that a body corporate can act only in accordance with the terms of its founding statute, charter or constitution.
+It follows from this that ARB Board members can exercise powers only insofar as these are expressed or reasonably implied by the Act itself.
+If the Board acts out with its powers, it is deemed to be ultra vires (literally, ‘beyond its power’).

 In addition to the ultra vires rule, there are a number of areas in which the Board’s actions are affected by principles of law applicable to all bodies in the UK, whether or not created by statute.